-Governance, risk management, systems of control and internal audit EFFECTIVE CONTROL A Board-approved charter sets out its accountability, responsibility and duty to the Group, including the requirements for its composition, meeting procedures, work plan and performance evaluation.
-Reviewed and evaluated strategic risks and associated opportunities.
-Approved the integrated assurance model comprising risk management, regulatory compliance, internal and external audit, and related Group Integrated Assurance policy.
-Updated and approved the governance framework.
-Mitigation of key strategic risks and positioning business to develop opportunities.
-Asserts control over how key risks facing the Group are mitigated with mechanisms to ensure compliance and monitor effectiveness.
-Governance framework embedded throughout the Group and across platforms.
-Succession planning Board review of succession planning for senior management across the Group.
-No changes to the Board and Board committees, due to Takeover Regulations restrictions during an offer period.
-Formal succession plans aligned with transformation objectives for senior management across the Group.
+Governance, risk management, systems of control and internal audit

+- Reviewed and evaluated strategic risks and associated opportunities. - Approved the integrated assurance model comprising risk management, regulatory compliance, internal and external audit, and related Group Integrated Assurance policy. - Updated and approved the governance framework. - Mitigation of strategic risks and positioning the business to secure opportunities. - Asserts control over how Group risks are mitigated with mechanisms ensuring compliance and effectiveness. - Governance framework embedded throughout the Group.

+Succession planning

+- Board review of succession planning for senior management. - Following the passing of Dr Mkhwanazi and the resignations of Ms Mashilwane and Mr Spence, these vacancies were filled by the appointments of Ms Boggenpoel, Messrs Raphiri and Mawasha. - Formal succession plans aligned with transformation objectives for senior management across the Group.